 - A family history of hypoparathyroidism

-- Having certain autoimmune or endocrine conditions, such as Addison's disease — which causes your adrenal glands to produce too little of its hormones
+- Having certain autoimmune or endocrine conditions, such as Addison's disease — which causes a decrease in the hormones your adrenal glands produce

 Hypoparathyroidism can result in various complications.

 The following are due to low calcium levels, most of which are likely to improve with treatment: